Self-Service Business Intelligence: definition, improvement method, and steps to self-service BI

 3. Trivial KPIs spreading like wildfire

 Managers love measurements.
 If the data is available, they can calculate to to their heart’s content.
 This leads to them developing tons of KPIs.
-Everything that can be measures is used to manage.
+Everything that can be measured is used to manage.

 Focus on the vital few KPIs, not the trivial many.

-Whoever took the Performance Management and KPIs training course knows that more isn’t always better, especially when it comes to KPIs.
+Anyone who took our Performance Management and KPIs training course knows that more isn’t always better, especially when it comes to KPIs.
 Not everything that can be measured is relevant from the perspective of management information.
 It’s all about the vital few KPIs, rather than the trivial many.

 4. Inconsistent data